How can I reduce my taxes?

 Is public access to my land required?

-Generally, land enrolled in the MFL program is open to public use.
-However, a landowner may request that up to 320 acres of his or her property per municipality be closed to the public in exchange for paying a higher tax rate.
+No. Land enrolled in the MFL program can be open or closed to public use.
+A landowner may request that up to 320 acres of his or her property per municipality be closed to the public in exchange for paying a higher tax rate.
 Note: The number of acres that can be closed to the public increased from 160 to 320 in January 2017.

 Authorized public uses of MFL land include hunting, fishing, hiking, sight-seeing, cross-country skiing, and other non-motorized forms of recreation.